Monday, January 19, 2026

 Then the pain went away and I had full use of my shoulder once again, and still do to this day.
 Hallelujah.
 Thank you Jesus.
 This was big.
 I was still young, with a wife and six growing children.
 Jesus has faithfully kept me mobile all these years since.

 Every Day: We Christians progress towards "unity in the faith and in the knowledge of the Son of God; until we become mature, attaining to the whole measure of the fullness of Christ" (Ephesians 4:13).
 But we still seem able to hurt one another and be hurt ourselves: in marriage, in family, and with others.
+Sometimes we may blame God for our pain or lack or trouble.
 We can cause or feel offence or pain.
-Trish and I have learned to repent often and forgive each other quickly (Luke 6:37).
+Happily, in Jesus forgiving is always possible.
+Trish and I have learned to repent often and forgive each other quickly (Ephesians 4:32).
 "Short accounts" are good.
 I often think of our marriage as a lovely long conversation.

 Cancer: More recently I had a big fight with prostrate cancer.
 By the time they found the tumors they were well established.
 My doctors decided that radiation was the best treatment for me.
 I was told that there was hope for success but the risks were high; our prostrate is near several major body parts and the cancer can easily spread.